DirtyBitz/volkano/README.md

 # Usage

-All `yarn` commands must be run from the `frontend` directory and all `rails` commands must be run in the `backend` directory.

 You can examine the database with `psql -h 0.0.0.0 -U postgres` or by running `rails dbconsole`.
 Emails can be sent to `smtp://localhost:1025` and read at [`http://localhost:1080`](http://localhost:1080).

 ## Tests

 ## Running in production mode

-* Set the following environment variables:
+- Set the following environment variables:

   |              Name | Explanation                                      |
   | ----------------: | :----------------------------------------------- |